ESapenaVentura/bioreactor-webapp-demo/README.md

 recent trend.
 The detector fits a robust local line to a trailing window and flags residuals past a MAD-scaled threshold, and it only reports an anomaly once it has held for a few consecutive readings — so ordinary noise and drift don't trip it.
-Detected anomalies land in a paginated, acknowledgeable table (with CSV export) that persists across reloads.
-Detection runs for **all** reactors, so an anomaly on one you aren't currently viewing still shows up.
+Detection runs on the server for **all** reactors, so an anomaly on one you aren't currently viewing still shows up.
+Detected anomalies land in a paginated, acknowledgeable table — stored server-side in `app/data/`, capped at 100 rows per reactor, and the same for every browser — with CSV export of the selected rows.
+Each sensor tile also exports its full trend history to CSV.

 ### Watchlist